-North Fork Spruce Roadless Area is a 36,000-acre stretch of land roughly 14 miles long, hugging the Selway – Bitterroot Wilderness along its eastern border, and Sneakfoot Meadows nestling the southwest curve (the area is also known as Elk Summit in conjunction with the adjacent Sneakfoot area).
-This parcel varies from ¼ mile to 5 ½ miles wide and encompasses highly diverse land types ranging from steep, rocky stream breaklands, to alpine glacial cirque basins, to loose colluvial and frost-churned uplands.
+North Fork Spruce Roadless Area is a 36,000 acre stretch of land roughly 14 miles long, hugging the Selway – Bitterroot Wilderness along its eastern border, and Sneakfoot Meadows nestling the southwest curve (the area is also known as Elk Summit in conjunction with the adjacent Sneakfoot area).
+This parcel varies from .25 mile – 5.5 miles wide and encompasses highly diverse land types ranging from steep, rocky stream breaklands, to alpine glacial cirque basins, to loose colluvial and frost-churned uplands.
 Weathered rock and soil in this area is highly erosive, leaving much land located on the steep slopes unstable.

 The varied terrain supports a prominent moose population, renowned throughout Idaho and considered one of the largest concentrations in the state.
-The explorer can—at a wise distance—observe the lanky creatures while traveling access roads or trails during summer months.
 In addition to moose, moderate numbers of elk, black bears, and deer inhabit the area, as well as fisher, wolverine, Columbia spotted frog, and numerous other Region 1 sensitive species.
 Ungulates are provided a vital summer range, and the wet, high elevation of this upper Lochsa parcel is reported to shelter the rare Harlequin duck.

-The configuration of this country allows a great variety of recreation; the interior is networked with a well-dispersed 30-mile trail system.
+The configuration of this country allows a great variety of recreation; the interior is networked with a well-dispersed 30 mile trail system.
 Excluding the vicinity of the lakes east of Beaver Ridge Lookout where some explorers hike and fish the 5 small lakes, cross-country foot travel is challenging due to dense vegetation and steep stream breaklands.
-Stream fishermen are drawn to White Sand Creek: many of the waters here run wild with rare steelhead, bull trout, and Westslope – cutthroat trout.
-Colt Killed Creek is a key stream for salmon, steelhead, and the unique bull trout as well.
-Hiking, backpacking, hunting, horseback riding, lake- and stream fishing, photography, and blissful solitude are afforded among the intact natural integrity of this country.
+Stream fishermen are drawn to White Sand Creek: many of the waters here run wild with rare steelhead, Bull trout, and Westslope – cutthroat trout.
+Colt Killed Creek is a key stream for salmon, steelhead, and the unique Bull trout as well.
+Hiking, backpacking, hunting, horseback riding, lake/stream fishing, photography, and blissful solitude are afforded among the intact natural integrity of this country.